 Protected Areas in the Caribbean

-Approximately 18% of the total land area of Aruba is assigned as Arikok National Park in order to protect and preserve the flora, fauna, geology and historical remains present.
-The park hosts three primary geological formations and a variety of habitats.
+Arikok National Park occupies nearly twenty percent of the total land area of Aruba.
+It was formed to protect and preserve the flora, fauna, geology, and historical remains present.
+The National Park hosts three primary geological formations and a variety of habitats.

 The Baconao Biosphere Reserve is situated in southeastern Cuba, between Santiago de Cuba and the province of Guantanamo, and includes three well-defined biogeographic zones.
-The area is a large park region which contains a variety of attractions in addition to wildlife refuges and coffee plantations.
+The area is a large park region with various attractions in addition to wildlife refuges and coffee plantations.

 The Blue and John Crow Mountains encompass a rugged and forested mountainous region in southeast Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for the formerly enslaved Maroons.
-Also a National Park, the area is a biodiversity hotspot for the Caribbean.
+It is a biodiversity hotspot for the Caribbean and a National Park.

 The Bonaire National Marine Park is the oldest marine reserve in the world.
-It includes the waters around Bonaire and Klein Bonaire's reef-lined coasts.
-In 1999 the underwater park received the status of National Park of the Netherlands Antilles.
+It includes the waters around Bonaire and Klein Bonaire's reef-lined coasts, home to virtually every hard and soft coral species in the Caribbean Sea.

-Caguanes National Park is established around the Caguanes Peninsula on the northern coast of Cuba and is the core area of the Buenavista Biosphere Reserve which includes coral reefs, rocky beaches, evergreen coastal forest and mangroves.
+Caguanes National Park is established around the Caguanes Peninsula on the northern coast of Cuba and is the core area of the Buenavista Biosphere Reserve.
+The protected area includes coral reefs, rocky beaches, evergreen coastal forests, and mangroves.

 Ciénaga de Zapata (Zapata Swamp) is located within the Zapata Peninsula on the southern coast of Cuba.
 Both a National Park and Biosphere Reserve, it is one of the largest and most important wetlands in the Caribbean region with a marine borderline.

-The Cuchillas del Toa Biosphere Reserve is located in the northeastern region of Cuba and covers the mountain region of Sagua-Garacoa as well as much of the Toa River watershed.
-It is considered as one of the principal centers of biodiversity and endemism in Cuba.
+The Cuchillas del Toa Biosphere Reserve is located in the northeastern region of Cuba.
+It protects tropical wet forests and coastal/marine ecosystems within the mountain region of Sagua-Garacoa and much of the Toa River watershed.
+It is considered one of Cuba's principal centers of biodiversity and endemism.